CleverCloud/clever-tools/README.md

 It will open a page in your browser.
 Copy the provided `token` and `secret` codes in the CLI.

+`clever login` tries to open a browser through `xdg-open` on GNU/Linux systems (and in bash for windows).
+Make sure you have `xdg-utils` available as well as a default browser set (or you can copy and paste the URL displayed in the console.

 ### Create an application